RhysMalyon/footy-friend/README.md

 # ⚽ Footy Friend

 A web app designed for football lovers to be able to create their own leagues, teams, stadiums, and players.
+This was my first app developed solo from start to finish and gave me the opportunity to get valuable experience across the full spectrum of development.
+For more information on the tech used in the development process, check the 'Built With' section below.

+I wanted to experiment with relational databases a bit more and see where I could push connections and manage references.
+This had a knock-on effect to the front end that helped me learn a lot about how PostgreSQL plays with Rails and how flexible it can be for creating a logical flow through a web app.
+In the future I plan to complete the CRUD actions for each model so that users have the ability to edit and delete their own creations.

 ![footy-friend-home](https://user-images.githubusercontent.com/32938384/132212378-7aa377a8-a4be-4101-b1ed-314ebe0026c6.png)
 <br>